This post is not about food, the picture to the right is just to show you the satisfying and nutritious foods I eat. Bun-less burgers rock! :)

 It reminded me of a serious situation that turned out well and I wanted to share it.

 In a recent post I told of a dangerous journey that could have turned out much worse.
 I never would have attempted this nor even considered it, had my blood sugars not been normal.
 You can read about the post here, “Primal Adventure“, I wont’ rehash it here except to say, I did something stupid and ONLY paid for it with cuts and scrapes to my feet.

 It could have been much worse.
 The cuts came from oyster shells and barnacles grown on the rocks of a jetty.
 It is not a very ‘clean’ environment… to say the least.

-No antibiotics, no oitments, no salves… no soap.
-The only thing I have done is dry my feet off like I normally due after showering.
+No antibiotics, no ointments, no salves, no soap.
+The only thing I have done is dry my feet with a towel, like I normally do after showering.

 Had I thought about it at the time, I should have taken better pictures of the before shot.
 At the time it was cut… I was worried about getting off the jetty safely… a blog post was not on my mind at the time. :)

 My foot is cut just below the ankle and just above the heel.